guidj/rlplg/docs/dev.md

 This will install development dependencies, followed by installing this package itself as ["editable"](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).

-## Creating Agents, Policies and Environments

-The simplest approach to creating environments and policies is to use the *Py compatible APIs in OpenAI Gym with python semantics (standard types, for loops, comprehensions) and numpy.
-These can be wrapped into tensorflow compatiable version.
-For tabular use cases, the numpy version can be more efficient.

-It's easier to test, debug, and update.

 ## Run Tests

 Tests can be invoked in two ways: `pytest` and `tox`.